m0ru/bak/02a_state_of_the_art.md

 Stores can have dependencies among each other.
 These are specified with a function along the lines of `B.waitFor(A)`, meaning that the store B only starts processing the action once A has finished doing so.
 Managing these dependencies in a medium-sized to large application can be quite complex, which is where Redux (see below) tries to improve over Flux.

-In general, using Flux profits from using immutable data-structures for the state (e.g. those of immutable-js [see ref. @Immutablejs]).
+In general, using Flux profits from using immutable data-structures for the state (e.g. those of immutable-js [@Immutablejs]).
 Without these, components could accidentally modify the app-state by changing fields on objects they get from the stores, thus having the potential for hard-to-track-down bugs.

 ![Full Flux-architecture including networking (source: <https://facebook.github.io/react/img/blog/flux-diagram.png> (accessed 2017-02-21))](./figures/flux.png){#fig:flux_full}